andrewmarx/paper-template/README.md

 This repository is meant to be used as a template for writing research papers using pandoc and markdown.
 It's the solution I've found so far that I like best as an alternative to WYSIWYG solutions like Word.
 LaTeX is overly complicated, and solutions like RMarkdown/Bookdown are basically just this solution with more requirements to get up and running (although they have some features that some people might find useful).

 It is important to realize that this approach will not necessarily format everything the way you would want for a final printable document.
-Instead, it is meant more for improving the writing process itself by providing a document that is automatically formatted to resemble a manuscript.
-Then once the content of the paper is finished, other tools will likely be needed to perform/tweak the final formatting to produce the final document.
+Instead, it is meant more for improving the writing process by providing a document that is automatically formatted to resemble a manuscript.
+Then once the content of the paper is finished, other tools will likely be needed to cleanup the final formatting.

 # Instructions